GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim2.md

 Use the `inum` of our dummy user, Average Joe.

-Check your LDAP or via oxTrust the absence of Joe.
+Check your LDAP or via oxTrust to see that Joe is gone.

 ## Testing with the SCIM-Client